-Funded by: Your research team is
+Funded by: Your research team is from: Scan for the PLINTH video

-We invite you to consider more information about what's involved in the PLINTH feasibility study to help you decide whether to take part
+We invite you to consider more information about what's involved in the PLINTH feasibility study

 Thank you for considering the short participant information that was provided about the PLINTH feasibility study.
 This leaflet provides more information about the study.
 It may take you about 15 minutes to read it.
 Do ask if anything is unclear.
 You can find information about how to contact us at the end of this leaflet.
-Please feel free to talk to your nearest relative or friends about this research study if you wish.
-Joining this research study is entirely up to you.
-Your decision will not affect the standard medical care that you receive.
+Please feel free to talk to others about this research study.
+Please consider what your relative/person you are consenting for would want, and set aside your personal views.
+Your decision will not affect the standard medical care they receive.